-This article by Terry Winkelmann first appeared on the front page of the St. Louis Southtown Word newspaper on August 11, 1994.
+This article by Terry Winkelmann first appeared in the St. Louis Southtown Word on August 11, 1994.
 The photo of Walt and Adam Jaschek is by Nate Silver.
-It was summer.
-That was our backyard patio.
-Adam was 11.

 By Terry Winkelmann